KarthikRIyer/CSCE-649-Physically-Based-Modeling/A4/README.md

 - [https://github.com/g-truc/glm](glm) for vector math and for opengl support
 - [Dear ImGui](https://github.com/ocornut/imgui) for immediate mode UI
 - [One TBB](https://github.com/oneapi-src/oneTBB) for parallel processing
-- [Circular Saw model](https://sketchfab.com/3d-models/circular-saw-blade-219c51b8284345568e4a5a80156125ef) by YouniqueIdeaStudio on Sketchfab
-- Chladni Plate simulation inspired by this [Blender tutorial](https://youtu.be/Nqus6inp9Tk) by Kris Bettini
-- Circular saw sparks simulation inspired by this [Blender tutorial](https://youtu.be/QCMyvcc3ZaU) by Blenderguru